-Veterinary surgeons are only allowed to supply veterinary medicines from their veterinary practice premises (VPPs) if they are registered with the Royal College of Veterinary Surgeons (RCVS).
+Veterinary surgeons are only allowed to supply veterinary medicines from premises that are registered as veterinary practice premises (VPPs) with the Royal College of Veterinary Surgeons (RCVS).

 Information on registering a VPP is available on the RCVS website.

-- £34 registration fee payable to the RCVS on first application and then annually in April
+There is a £34 registration fee to register a VPP, which is payable to the RCVS on first application and then annually in April.

 Main issues found during inspections

 Controlled Drugs (CDs)

 Most Schedule 2 CDs and some schedule 3 CDs are subject to secure storage requirements.
 This includes when they’re being stored in vehicles.
 Being in a locked vehicle is not enough; either store them in a locked glove compartment or in a locked container secured to the vehicle.

 If you have Schedule 2 CDs, you must have a register in each place where they’re stored, including vehicles.
 The Misuse of Drugs Regulations 2001 specifies a strict format for the register.
 The register must be a bound book (loose leaf binders aren’t permitted) and there must be no crossings out or overwriting of figures.